 Moringa and Matcha powders have strong, earthy taste profiles and will take time to get used to.
 The best use of the powders is to pair them with variety of other flavors and recipes.
 Both powders are versatile and can be used in virtually any recipe.
 Unlike Matcha Teas, Miracle Tree’s Moringa teas have been specially crafted for a smooth and soothing flavor and can also be brewed as Ice Teas with no bitterness.
 We offer 18 different flavors of Herbal Teas as well as five kinds of Superfood Energy Infusions, all packed with nutritious benefits of moringa.

 Moringa vs. matcha #3: Versatility

 While moringa and matcha are both most commonly used as teas, moringa has a range of different benefits and can be used in many unique ways (find our recipes here).
-Our Superfood Powder can be used as a meal for breakfast, lunch, dinner, drinks and dessert recipes.
+Our Superfood Powders can be used as a meal for breakfast, lunch, dinner, drinks and dessert recipes.
 You can find interesting, easy recipes here.
 You can also use it for a range of non-dietary purposes like skincare and hair care.
 Moringa’s wide variety of uses make it a more effective source for overall wellness.

 Moringa vs. matcha #4: Caffeine or no caffeine

 An important difference in moringa vs. matcha is that matcha, like other teas, typically contains caffeine, and moringa does not naturally contain caffeine.
 Although a caffeine-free diet is eventually healthier, a lot of people struggle with giving it up.
 As a result, many people still choose matcha as their morning drink—for the immediate energy rush—but it’s unfortunately followed by a crash in energy levels.